edatasource/jobs/README.md

 ###### Prerequisites
 - Knowledge of the Java programming language
 - Java 8 JDK installed
+- Eclipse or IntelliJ IDE projects are provided

 ###### Task
 1. Fork this repository (if you don't know how to do that, Google is your friend)